-&lt;sup>78 Southeast Pacific data and information network in support to integrated coastal area management (SPINCAM) is a regional project funded by the Flemish Government of the Kingdom of Belgium.
+83 Southeast Pacific data and information network in support to integrated coastal area management (SPINCAM) is a regional project funded by the Flemish Government of the Kingdom of Belgium.
 The second phase is under implementation.

-- b.
+- 250. Four key elements that have been incorporated in the project design to ensure social sustainability are: - Establish and cultivate communities of practice to facilitate those practitioners collaborate to address common problems and develop relationships based on trust.
+These communities of practice will include gender and social inclusion as cross-cutting issues. - b.
 Implement inclusive public communication strategies to empower and engage local communities. - c.
-Foster local initiatives to build cultural memory through various means. - 247.
+Foster local initiatives to build cultural memory through various means. - 251.
 The public communication strategies and narrators' initiative will contribute to develop the basis to sustain risk-based adaptation after project closure.
-It is intended that local groups and stakeholders internalise the importance and need to implement adaptation measures and introduce it into the social agenda of the three cities.
+It is intended that local groups and stakeholders internalize the importance and need to implement adaptation measures and introduce it into the social agenda of the three cities.